 Record Acceptable Forms of Documentation 1.
-Release of Information Consent and Housing Status Certification Form (MHTF-DR-306) Signed by the Head of Household (HOH) at first instance of MHTF-DR assistance.

-2. Head of Household Identification Government Issued ID for the Head of Household (Driver's license, state ID, temporary ID/, school ID with photo, passport - U.S. or foreign, U.S. passport card, permanent resident card, etc.) If ID has become unavailable due to disaster event, case manager must document the reason and their attempts to obtain ID in client case notes.
-3. Program Eligibility Consent and Housing Status Certification Form (MHTF-DR-306) and; Non-Duplication of Benefits Form (MHTF-DR-311); Income Verification Worksheet (MHTF-DR-304); Proof of income (see section 4).
-4. Proof of Income (required for all household members over 18 years of age) Most recent 30 days of paystubs, SSI/SSDI award letter/print out, child support statement, EBT statement for TANF or; If proof of income cannot be obtained, client must complete a Self-Declaration of Income (MHTF-DR-305).
+Release of Information Consent and Homeless Certification Form (MHTF-DR-306) Signed by the Head of Household (HOH) at first instance of MHTF-DR assistance.
+2. Head of Household Identification Government Issued ID for the Head of Household (Driver's license, state ID, temporary ID/, school ID with photo, passport - U.S. or foreign, U.S. passport card, permanent resident card, etc.) 3.
+Program Eligibility Consent and Homeless Certification Form (MHTF-DR-306) and; Disaster Relief Non-Duplication of Benefits Form (MHTF-DR-311); Income Verification Worksheet (MHTF-DR-304); Proof of income (see section 4).
+4. Proof of Income (required for all household members over 18 years of age) Most recent 30 days of paystubs, SSI/SSDI award letter/print out, child support statement, EBT statement for TANF or; If proof of income cannot be obtained, client must complete a Self-Verification of Income (MHTF-DR-305).
 Case manager must also include detailed case notes of the reason income documentation is not available, and their attempts to obtain it.
 Proof of Income must be recertified every 90 days.
 5. Service Engagement Records Copy of agency's standard intake documentation and; Case notes or other documentation of services provided.
-Notes must be dated and detail housing services, direct assistance provided, housing plan and referrals.
+Notes must be dated and detail housing goals, direct assistance provided, housing plan and referrals.